Easy to See Why It’s Called Hiking On God’s Thumb, OR

 We were surrounded by Sitka spruce.
 These trees grow in the cool, moist maritime climate from Northern California to the Aleutian Islands of Alaska, seldom straying far from salt water environments.

 Moss blanketed nearly every surface, occasionally growing so densely that it doubled the size of tree branches.
-Unlike English ivy, mosses and lichens are not parasitic and do not harm trees, except for the extra weight they add to the surfaces they cover.
+Unlike English ivy, mosses are not parasitic and do not harm trees, except for the extra weight they add to the surfaces they cover.

 After half a mile the forest gave way to a grassy and tree-covered hillside.